php-fig/fig-standards/proposed/resource-location.md

 > * view:///acme/demo-package/show.php
 >
 > These URIs can have different schemes ("classpath", "file" etc.), but only the
-> scheme "file" is specified in this document.
+> schemes "file" and "classpath" are explicitly specified in this document.
 >
 > The resource locator is able to turn URIs into file paths which can be read
 > or included by PHP code, e.g.: